10 of the Top Christmas Movies at the Box Office

 Some will argue that nothing will ever top the dramatic effect of the black and white 1951 version of this Charles Dickens classic story, which starred Alastair Sim in the role of Scrooge, but in the 2009 animated remake Scrooge is portrayed by Jim Carrey.
 In a remarkable feat of performance, Carrey is also the voice of Scrooge as a Teenage Boy, Scrooge as a Young Man, Scrooge as a Middle Aged Man, the Ghost of Christmas Past, the Ghost of Christmas Present and the Ghost of Christmas Yet to Come.
 As in all versions, the story follows the mean Scrooge as he treats those around him miserably.
 Until, one night he is visited by the ghost of a recently deceased friend and then the ghosts of Christmas past, present and future that endeavour to make him change his bitter “humbug” ways for good.
 The 2009 version of A Christmas Carol made $137,855,863 at the box office and scored 53% on Rotten Tomatoes.
 It should be noted that its take worldwide came to a very respectable $325,286,646.

-With additional information by Northernstars, we thank Crystalski for providing this information and the images used above.
-Find the full list on the Winter Movie Index.
+This article was originally published on December 20, 2019, with additional information provided by Northernstars.
+We thank Crystalski for providing this information and the images used above.